sea-chyatt/google-homepage/README.md

 # google-homepage
-Coding the Google homepage project
+Coding a rough mockup of the Google Homepage.